Most videos we make are educational. We like our clients to know about the basics of preservation, dampness and the wall tie work too.

 There is nothing worse than being ‘talked at’ about health and safety.
 We could just employ outside health and safety trainers to do this.
 To keep everyone engaged and to back up the specialist training we hire in, we like to get everyone involved in health and safety.
 This is part of our desire to build what is known in the jargon as “A positive health and safety culture”.
 This is what Brick-Tie training involves.

-In the Brick-Tie training day featured above, you’ll see our general manager Katrina Jackson, giving her presentation to employees on good manual handling.
+In the Brick-Tie training day featured above, you’ll see our Managing Director Katrina Jackson, giving her presentation to employees on good manual handling.
 Katrina offered to help Bryan.
 She is trained by external experts and has an NVQ in manual handling training.
 What better way of engaging staff than taking part yourself?

 Sian Caley is our audio typist and admin assistant.
 However you will see Sian carrying out the skilled and important role of mask face fit tester.
 Sian was happy to enrol on an external course to learn this skill.
 She regularly instructs the technicians in the best way of wearing their dust masks, adjusting them and the importance of remaining clean shaven.
 Then Sian tests the masks to make sure they really do fit and are doing the vital job of promoting the long term health of every wearer.
 Outstanding effort and she has taken to this so well, that she is now our Personal Protective Equipment supervisor.
 This role includes maintaining a stock of all of the relevant PPE.
 Sian also checks that the technicians PPE bags are well stocked with new equipment and records the issue of PPE and instruction in the use of PPE.